Welcome to our list of pretty much everything you can do in Revelstoke.

 47. The Pipe Mountain Coaster at Revelstoke Mountain Resort

-51. Paddle boarding – Visit Stoke Paddleboard Adventures for rentals, lessons or tours
+52. Paddle boarding – Visit one of our local operators for rentals, lessons or tours

 Enjoy temperate rainforests, high alpine adventures or lake front property to pitch your tent and disconnect from it all!

 63. BC Hydro Dam tours